meilisearch/documentation/guides/advanced_guides/faceted_search.md

 #### Usage

 `facetFilters` is a query parameter added on search request.
-It excepts a string or an array of string containing the facetFilter information.
-Each string is composed of a `facetName` a colon and a `facetValue`.
+It expects a string or an array of strings containing the facetFilter information.
+Each string is composed of a `facetName`, a colon, and a `facetValue`.

 `facetFilters=["facetName:facetValue"]` or `facetFilters=[["facetName:facetValue"]]`